reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 - HTTP

-These functions are grouped in separate Jar files .
-Depending on the component we are using, we need to incude the corresponding Jar dependency.
+These functions are grouped in separate Jar files.
+Depending on the component we are using, we need to include the corresponding Jar dependency.

 For our example, we need to include the `camel-jms` dependency and use the component by referring to the documentation of [Camel JMS component](https://camel.apache.org/components/3.4.x/jms-component.html).